ghbcode/website/notebooks/restful_docker_app.md

 The build command will download the python 3 image which is about 690MB in size as well as update packages via the requirements.txt file.
 Once it is done you may run the image as follows:

 ```
-docker run -p 8015:8015 --rm ghbcode/flasktest:latest
+docker run -p 8015:8015 --rm <username>/flasktest:latest
 ```

 You should be able to access this service via http://x.x.x.x:8015/Outlier/test_id/150/ where x.x.x.x is the IP of the machine(host) running the Docker image.

-The *docker ps* command on the host will tell you if the container is running and the PORT.
+The *docker ps* command on the host will tell you if the container is running and the PORTS column will be useful for troubleshooting network issues.
+In fact, the command *docker inspect <container hash>* will give you tons of useful information.
 In my case it reads

     8015->8015/tcp